collectiveidea/audited/README.md

 If you're using something other than integer primary keys (e.g. UUID) for your User model, then you can use `rails generate audited:install --audited-user-id-column-type uuid` to customize the `audits` table `user_id` column type.

+If you would like to use a custom audits table, you can use `rails generate audited:install --audited-table-name custom_audits` to specify a custom audit table name, it will generate a schema migration file and a custom audit model in `app/models`.

 #### Upgrading

 If you're already using Audited (or acts_as_audited), your `audits` table may require additional columns.
 After every upgrade, please run: